ShreyaKumari0301/Home-Services/README.md

 npm run dev
 You're now ready to use the Home-Services application locally.
 Access it in your web browser at http://localhost:8080/.

+## Contributing
+Contributions are welcome!
+If you'd like to improve this project, please:

+Fork the repository.
+Create a new branch.
+Submit a pull request.

+## License
+This project is licensed under the MIT License.

+## Contact
+Author: Shreya Kumari
+Email: 23f2003785@ds.study.iitm.ac.in
+GitHub: shreyakumari0301

-Enjoy using the application for booking show tickets, and happy coding!
+Enjoy using the application for booking Home Services, and happy coding!